solid-design-system/solid/CONTRIBUTING.md

 - [Quick Start](#quick-start)
   - [Helpful Commands](#helpful-commands)

-# Contributing to Solid Components

-Solid Components are a comprehensive and organized set of reusable components and guidelines that ensure consistent and efficient creation of user interfaces, fostering brand coherence and enhancing user satisfaction.

-# Before You Get Started
+## Functionality & Integration

 - Familiarize yourself with the [Principles of Solid Design System](https://solid-design-system.fe.union-investment.de/x.x.x/storybook/), which serves as a reference for design guidelines, components, and patterns used in this project.
 Adhering to these principles will help maintain consistency and a cohesive user experience.

 - Have a look at the [demo project](https://solid-design-system.github.io/solid-design-system-demo/) to get a better understanding of the design system and its components.
 You can even [install it locally and play around](https://github.com/solid-design-system/solid-design-system-demo) to explore its features and functionalities.

-# How We Work
+## How We Work

 - Development closely works with Design.
 - We heavily utilize slots and parts with reduced business logic within individual components.
 - Extensive documentation and examples for each component can be found in Storybook.
 [Explore components and interact with them](https://solid-design-system.fe.union-investment.de/x.x.x/storybook/).
-- End-to-End (E2E) tests with Playwright and visual regression tests are with Chromatic.
+- End-to-End (E2E) tests with Playwright and Visual Regression Tests with Chromatic.
 Each Story in Storybook serves as a test case.

-# Development Guidelines
+## Development Guidelines

 - Solid Components follows a monorepo structure with packages, such as the `components` package.
 - **IMPORTANT:** Make sure to have `pnpm` installed